-Certain of our existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company have indicated an interest in purchasing up to an aggregate of approximately \$\\$ million of shares of our common stock in this offering at the initial public offering price.
-Were this to occur (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same, (ii) no exercise of the underwriters' option to purchase additional shares and (iii) the conversion of \$40.0 million in aggregate principal amount of a note plus accrued interest thereon owed to NantOmics, each as described elsewhere in this prospectus), our executive officers, directors and stockholders owning more than 5% of our outstanding common stock prior to completion of this offering would, in the aggregate, own or control shares representing approximately % of our outstanding common stock.
-If the Put Agreement described elsewhere in this prospectus is exercised, then, under assumptions that are otherwise the same as above, NantWorks' and Dr. Soon-Shiong's beneficial ownership in our company would increase to %.
+Entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company have indicated an interest in purchasing up to an aggregate of approximately \$ million of shares of our common stock in this offering at the initial public offering price.
+Were this to occur, assuming the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same, our executive officers, directors and stockholders owning more than 5% of our outstanding common stock prior to completion of this offering would, in the aggregate, own or control shares representing approximately % of our outstanding common stock, and Dr. Soon-Shiong would own or control approximately % of our outstanding common stock.